BlueberryF11/BlueberryF11/README.md

 `JavaScript` `React` `HTML` `CSS` `Git` `GitHub` `Cloudflare` `R2` `APIs`

-**Other Things**
+**Other stuff**

-`macOS & Windows` `Minecraft` `Web Design` `Automation` `Hardware`
+`Windows` `macOS` `Minecraft` `Web Design` `Automation` `Hardware` `Virtual Machines`

 ---

-## 🧪 Current philosophy
+## How I tend to work

 > **If the normal way doesn't exist, build the weird way.**

-I'm still learning a lot, and plenty of my projects are experiments rather than finished products.
-That's kind of the point.
+I'm still learning a lot, and honestly, some of my projects are held together by questionable decisions and the fact that I refused to give up on them.

-I like figuring out how things work, breaking them accidentally, fixing them, and occasionally ending up with something better than what I originally imagined.
+I like figuring out how things work, breaking them accidentally, figuring out why I broke them, and eventually making them work again.

+Not everything I make is supposed to become some huge polished project.
+Sometimes I just want to see if I can do something.

+And sometimes that turns into a whole fucking project.

 ---

-## 📂 Find me around the internet
+## Find me around the internet

-- 🎵 **Blueberry Fruitsy** — music and releases
+* **Blueberry Fruitsy** — music and releases
-- 💻 **GitHub** — code, experiments, and questionable engineering decisions
+* **GitHub** — code, experiments, and things I probably overcomplicated
-- **Social Media Platforms** - most of my channels and bro files are under the username ***@BlueberyFruitsy*** so you can find me on those.
+* **Social media** — most of my accounts use **@BlueberryFruitsy**

 ---

 <p align="center">
-  <sub>Built by Gabriel • Powered by curiosity, hope, and an alarming number of browser tabs.</sub>
+  <sub>Built by Gabriel • Powered by curiosity, questionable ideas, and an alarming number of browser tabs.</sub>
 </p>